 Strangely, for as much as I loved the Lord of the Rings saga, both the Rankin-Bass animated movies of the late ‘70s and 1980 to the epic Peter Jackson movies of the early 2000s, I had no intention of ever writing fantasy as a published author.
 That was until HBO’s adaption of Game of Thrones hit TV.
 Despite its popularity, and don’t be offended if you love it, I loathed it and barely got past the first episode.
-In fact, I really don’t consider it fantasy–it's more like a medieval and lesser version of House of Cards with a dragon or two thrown in.
-As for the books, I can’t comment because I have yet to finish even one of Martin’s novels—I'm more of a sci-fi, mystery and thriller reader.
+In fact, I really don’t consider it fantasy at all–it’s more like a medieval and lesser version of House of Cards with a dragon or two thrown in.
+As for the books, I can’t comment because I have yet to finish even one of Martin’s novels—I’m more of a sci-fi, mystery and thriller reader.

 Always, I try to put a new spin on a genre that I write in, whether it’s the provocative “religious science fiction” of my After Eden series, or my Liquid Cool series being cyberpunk reimagined—personally, I love the term “cyber-noir”—I wanted to do the same for my new fantasy series.